Work in Practice

 Overall pulse-check rating increased

-Pre- and post-training pulse checks each received 19 completed responses.
+Pre- and post-Immersion pulse checks each received 19 completed responses.

 Pulse-check ratings used a 5-point agreement scale for individual questions.
 The overall pulse-check rating is reported on a 10-point scale.